Versatility Program & Shows

 The Versatility Program is a showcase for the flat-shod Tennessee Walking Horse.
 With as many as 20 different events from which to choose, you and your horse have a variety of events in which to participate.
 You may choose to enter one event, or compete in them all!
 Some of the divisions are more challenging than others, so perhaps you would like to start with one of the simpler divisions such as English pleasure, western pleasure, water glass, or model.
 Because the Versatility Program is a self achievement program which you custom design for you and your horse, you set the goals you'd like to accomplish, and the excitement begins!
-Prizes, fame, glory, honor, increased horse value, and a sense of accomplishment are in store for you as a participant of the TWHBEASM Versatility Program.
-The Versatility Program is just one of the many services of the Tennessee Walking Horse Breeders' and Exhibitors' AssociationSM!
-There will be a one time nomination fee of $25 for each horse/rider combitnation participating in this international program
+Prizes, fame, glory, honor, increased horse value, and a sense of accomplishment are in store for you as a participant of the TWHBEA Versatility Program.
+The Versatility Program is just one of the many services of the Tennessee Walking Horse Breeders' and Exhibitors' Association!
+There is a yearly fee of $25 for each horse/rider combination participating in this international program.

 Versatility Rule Clarification

 In order for points to count in the TWHBEA Versatility Supreme/Superior Program, approved equipment, including a bridle or hackamore must be used when showing.
 Bridleless riding or riding with a halter is strictly prohibited when it comes to counting points in the program.

 The program is divided into three sections, one for youth competitors 17 and under, one for adult competitors 18 and over, and one for elite competitors 50 and over.
 Youth exhibitors may compete on mares or geldings only, while adults and elites may use horses of any sex.
 All horses must be TWHBEA registered and must be two years old or over.

 Youth, adult and elite sections have been designated with the one rider/one horse concept.
 Points in all sections are awarded to a horse/rider combination.